Chicago police chief out, review launched over black teen's death

 CHICAGO Chicago's police chief was ousted on Tuesday after days of protest over a white officer's shooting of a black teenager 16 times and the department's refusal to release a video of the killing for more than a year.

 Mayor Rahm Emanuel announced during a news conference that he had asked Garry McCarthy, police superintendent since May 2011, to resign.
-The mayor also said he was creating a new police accountability task force.
+Emanuel also said he was creating a new police accountability task force.

 The white officer, Jason Van Dyke, was charged a week ago with first-degree murder in the killing of Laquan McDonald.
 The video, from a patrol car's dashboard camera, was released on the same day.